Yoomee/clippy/README.md

 Installation (Compiling)
 ------------------------

 In order to compile Clippy from source, you need [haXe](http://haxe.org/) and [swfmill](http://swfmill.org/).
 The Mac binaries and haXe library are included in the `bin` directory.
-There is a bash script `compile.sh` to compile clippy.

 The haXe code is in `clippy.hx`, the button images are in `assets`, and the compiler config is in `compile.hxml`.
 Make sure you look at all of these to see where and what you'll need to modify.
-To compile everything into a final SWF, run the following from Clippy's root directory:
+To compile everything into a final SWF using the local haXe and swfmill binaries, run the following from Clippy's root directory:

-    ./compile.sh
+    make

 If that is successful, copy `build/clippy.swf` to your `public` directory or wherever your static assets can be found.